Ramendra Sundar Tribedi

-Ramendra Sundar Tribedi (22 August 1864 – 6 June 1919) was a renowned Bengali author.
+Ramendra Sundar Tribedi (22 August 1864 – 6 June 1919) was a Bengali writer.
 He is known for his works in Bengali poems, and stories.
 He is one of the most popular poets of India.

 Life

 Ramendra Sundar Tribedi was born at Kandi, Murshidabad in West Bengal on 22 August 1864.
 His father's name was Govindasundar and his mother's name was Chandra Kamini.

 From his childhood, Tribedi was a successful student.
-After obtaining his B.Sc. degree (coming first in the exams), he competed for the prestigious Premchand Roychand Scholarship with physics and chemistry as his subjects.
-He won the scholarship (1888).
+After obtaining his B.Sc. degree (coming first in the exams), he won the prestigious Premchand Roychand Scholarship in 1888 with physics and chemistry as his subjects.
 The examiners' report said:

 "The candidate who took up Chemistry and Physics appears to be about the best student who has yet taken up these subjects for the examination and on this account deserves recognition."

 Tribedi was a teacher at and, later, the principal of the Ripon College as well as Surendranath Law College of Kolkata.

 Ramendra Sundar Trivedi died on 6 June 1919 at Kolkata in West Bengal.